bonsi/fanshim-python-pwm/README.md

 The original method of install and run as detailed below should also work but I have not tested it as I prefer using tmux as I find it easier if I want to check what is going on or make changes.
 If on your system you have a different user directory, e.g. on volumio you would have "volumio" instead of "pi" then in every case above replace "pi" with "volumio".
 (Also edit the directories in tmux\_start.sh to replace "pi" with "volumio" and change the directory used when you edid rc.local to suite the location of the code.)

-On some syatms the ./tmux_stress.sh command will not work due to lack of working vcgencmd and stress.
+On volumio my ./tmux_stress.sh command will not work due to lack of working vcgencmd and stress.

-On some other OS like volumio you may also need to do all or some these commands before running the code (after doing sudo ./install.sh)
-* sudo apt update
-* sudo apt install python3
-* sudo apt install python3-pip
-* sudo pip3 install RPi.GPIO
-* sudo pip3 install psutil --upgrade

 ## PWM Parameters
 These are set within /fanshim/library/fanshim/\_\_init\_\_.py in this snipit of code (frequency 4 Hz, PWM % 80)